 - An Estonian quality is to be slow to start and slow to stop...
-At first, nobody wants to speak, later everyone does - Note: in this course (unlike the Autumn version), there will be some prep time for everyone, as seminars start on March 20 - One seminar can have 4-5 presentations at most.
+At first, nobody wants to speak, later everyone does - There will be some prep time for everyone, as seminars start on Nov 1 (but the first presentation has to be booked by Oct 16) - One seminar can have 4-5 presentations at most.
 It means 8 times 5 or max 40 presentations per group in total - makes sense to book the first presentation ASAP! - Do It Yourself.
 A proven case of plagiarism will definitely flunk the course, but can go worse (the University has been pretty angry in recent cases)

 - Using ghostwriting is not a bright idea you will have to master the content to present it anyway (and after all, who do you study for...?) - In some years, some people did not present in their appointed time and the seminars ran dry.
 So now, if someone misses their presentation time without a valid reason, there will be no other chance during this term.
-You can always negotiate (and valid cases will get a new opportunity) - but BEFORE the deadline
+You can always negotiate (and valid cases will get a new opportunity) - but BEFORE the deadline!